MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 <img align="center" src="https://mattingliswhalen.github.io/images/2024_04_08/flood_algo.gif" loop=infinite>
 </p>

 The algorithm is now complete.
+The orthogonally-connected pixels form a region called a "peak", and their center is taken to be the mean position of the pixels.
 Returning to the story in the introduction, one scientific use-case for this algorithm might involve asking the question "how many popular spots are there to take pictures of this statue?".
 With this algorithm specified, along with the smear size ($$R=0.205\,m$$) and the minimum density required to call a peak popular ($$\rho_\mathrm{min} = 0.75$$), the question can be answered: there are two popular peaks here!
 <img src="https://mattingliswhalen.github.io/images/2024_04_08/2_peaks_yay.png">

 ### Visualizing Size and Orientation

-Once all the contiguous pixels of a peak have been identified and collected, it's important to visualize that peak's location, size, and orientation.
+Once all the contiguous pixels of a peak have been identified and collected, it's possible to visualize more than just the peak's location and height.
+The peak's size and orientation are also interesting descriptive statistics that can inform about important information like precision, correlation, drift, etc.
 If we think about these peaks as 2D Normal distributions, the typical visualization scheme is to plot an ellipse at the center of the distribution, with its half-length and half-width corresponding to the standard deviations along the principal axes.
 Then just like error bars denote the 66.8% confidence region for 1D data, the ellipse denotes the 39.3% confidence region in 2D.